Turbul3nce/Turbul3nce.github.io/_pages/info.md

      - **Amass and Subfinder:** Powerful tools for ASN enumeration and subdomain discovery.
 Need API keys for more results.
      - **GitHub Subdomain Scraping:** Use a script to scrape GitHub for subdomains.
      - **Shodan Parser:** Use a Shodan parer to obtain all results from Shodan.
-     - **Cloud Range Monitoring:** Monitor SSL sites within AWS, GCP, and Azure ranges.
-Parse certificates to match with your target using tools like `tls.bufferover.run`.
+     - **Cloud Range Monitoring:** Parse certificates to match with your target using tools like `tls.bufferover.run`.

 ##### c.
 Subdomain Bruteforcing:
    - **Tools:**